How to Report Nursing Home Abuse

 If your loved one suffered abuse in a nursing home or long-term care facility, you need a lawyer on your side to help you seek justice and protect them from further abuse.

 At Rainwater, Holt & Sexton, we take pride in our home and strive to ensure our neighbors and friends are always supported.
-With eight offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis we can serve a broad range of communities in the region.
+With nine offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, Jonesboro, and Memphis we can serve a broad range of communities in the region.
 Our team is committed to providing exceptional legal representation and support no matter where you’re located.

 At our law firm, we believe that justice should be accessible to everyone, regardless of their financial means.
 That’s why we offer our services on a contingency fee basis, meaning you only pay us if we win your case.
 We understand that recovering from nursing home abuse can be challenging, and we’re here to help ease the burden and fight for your loved one’s rights.